consulo/consulo-dev.github.io/docs/tutorials/editor_basics/editor_events.md

 ```

 ### Acquiring the Correct EditorActionHandler
-When the `EditorHandlerIllustration.actionPerformed()` method clones the caret, it should use the appropriate IntelliJ Platform [`EditorActionHandler`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java).
+When the `EditorHandlerIllustration.actionPerformed()` method clones the caret, it should use the appropriate Consulo [`EditorActionHandler`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java).
 An instance of [`EditorActionManager`](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionManager.java) is required to obtain the correct `EditorActionHandler`.
 The `EditorActionManager` class provides a static method to do this.